ldbenitez/reciclarte-countdown-timer/README.md

 # Reciclarte Countdown Timer

-A joke project to have fun working with Svelte and Tailwindcss 🚀
+A toy project to have fun working with Svelte and Tailwindcss 🚀